staysgt/ThreeTriosGame/docs/README.md

 ## Changes made to the model from HW5

 We had a few necessary changes to make from our original model in HW5 in order to make the strategies possible.
 First, we started by making a ReadOnlyGameGridModel interface, that contains the methods that cannot alter the grid.
 Our original interface extends the read only interface.
-We also added in a few new methods, cardsFlipped (necessary for flip most strategy), legalPlay ( needed for strategies), and getGameStatuses
-(needed for minimax strategy).
+We also added in a few new methods, cardsFlipped (necessary for flip most strategy), legalPlay (needed for strategies), and getGameStatuses (needed for minimax strategy).
 A few other miscellaneous changes were made, including ensuring the getBoard was returning a deep copy of the board, so that the user could not use this to cheat.
+As well, we added another constructor that constructs an in progress game, which was needed for getting the possible strategies used on previous moves.

 ## Extra Credit Strategies Implemented